farmOS/farmOS/docs/model/type/plan.md

 ## Type

 Each Plan must have a type.
 All Plan types have a common set of attributes and relationships.
-Specific Plan types (also called "bundles") may also add additional attributes and relationships (collectively referred to as "fields").
+Specific Plan types may also add additional attributes and relationships (collectively referred to as "fields").
 Plan types are defined by modules, and are only available if their module is enabled.

 *farmOS core does not currently provide any Plan types.*